Photosynq/PhotosynQ-Documentation/docs/instruments/firmware-updates.md

 Normally, the PhotosynQ apps automatically notify you when there is a new firmware version available for your Instrument.
 In this case you can follow the instructions, and the apps will download the correct version and install it on your Instrument.

-::: warning
+::: warning Note
-**Note:** We do not recommend that anyone uploads any other versions of the firmware or from unknown sources, unless you know what you are doing!
+We do not recommend that anyone uploads any other versions of the firmware or from unknown sources, unless you know what you are doing!
 :::

 ## Automatic Firmware Update